Parking up at the hamlet of Seathwaite

 The Scafell Pike range from Styhead Gill

 Great End can be seen peeking out from behind Seathwaite Fell on the left, while to the right other peaks of the Scafell ridge can be seen: Broad Crag, Scafell Pike and Lingmell.
 It was quite satisfying to sit here knowing I had spent the previous night up there.

 To be fair, it was hardly surprising that I was shattered as that was a strenuous climb, especially with all the kit I was carrying.
 The walk turned out to be about 9 miles in total.
-And later, having processed all the photos I had taken, I realised how successful it had been on that front too.
+And later, having processed all the photos I had taken, I realised how productive it had been on that front.
 I don’t think I have taken so many ‘keepers’ on a wild camping expedition before!
 A very worthy entry in my Lake District wild camping locations list.

 All my photos of the National Park can be viewed by visiting my Lake District landscape photography gallery.